JimLynchCodes/Triplex-Testing-Guidebook/README.md

 # The Front End Testing Triforce Guide

-A three-pronged approach for automated testing of front-end applications.
+A three-pronged approach to building great software with automated tests.

 ---